 The type of trust that we commonly use is what is known as a “revocable living trust.”
 First and foremost, the trust is a “living trust” meaning that it takes effect as soon as it is properly signed and executed.
 This has benefits over a will, because a will only takes effect upon a person’s passing.
 Furthermore, the trust is “revocable” meaning that it can be revoked or modified at any time.
 What we have found is that there are certain times when you may feel one way about certain beneficiaries, but then feel quite differently at other times.
 The trusts that we design are built with this flexibility in mind.
 Although the trust is a living trust, it also provides certainty even after an individual passes because it outlines which family members will receive which assets upon that individual’s passing.

-The final, and great, benefit of a trust is that it is very tax advantageous and saves a family a lot in taxes.
-In the State of Oregon, an individual’s estate passes tax-free at any value of $1,000,000 or less.
-Thereafter, the estate is taxed.
+The final, and great, benefit of a trust is that it is very tax advantageous for large estates and saves a family a lot in taxes.
+In the State of California, an individual’s estate passes tax-free at any value of $13,610,000 or less (as of 2024).
+Thereafter, the estate is taxed at the federal level.
 By employing trusts, we can maximize the value of this estate tax exclusion ceiling.
-For example, let’s assume that a husband and wife have a net estate of $2,000,000.
-In this situation, after the first spouse passes away, the remaining spouse will be entitled to the entire estate and it will pass to the surviving spouse tax-free per Oregon law.
-However, when the surviving spouse passes away, the estate will face a tax bill of approximately $100,000 which the family will have to pay.
-By employing sophisticated tax and trust planning, we would be able to save our clients this entire $100,000 tax bill.
+For example, let’s assume that a husband and wife have a net estate of $25,000,000.
+In this situation, after the first spouse passes away, the remaining spouse will be entitled to the entire estate and it will pass to the surviving spouse tax-free per California law.
+However, when the surviving spouse passes away, the estate will face a large tax bill which the family will have to pay.
+By employing sophisticated tax and trust planning, we would be able to save our clients this large tax bill.

 Real-Life Estate Planning Scenario